United States v. Moore (1973): Robinson v. California

 In Robinson v.
 California (1962), the Supreme Court struck down a law that made it illegal to be a narcotics addict, ruling that it violated the Eighth Amendment's protection against "cruel and unusual punishments".
-However, the language of the decision made it unclear what exactly the Supreme Court was protecting; under one theory, the Court was protecting all acts that are compelled by addiction – including the possession of drugs – but under a narrower reading, the Court was only ruling against criminalizing the status of being an addict, simply requiring that there be an actus reus ("guilty act").
+However, the language of the decision made it unclear what exactly the Supreme Court was protecting; under one theory, the court was protecting all acts that are compelled by addiction – including the possession of drugs – but under a narrower reading, the court was only ruling against criminalizing the status of being an addict, simply requiring that there be an actus reus ("guilty act").

 Lower courts, met with addicts claiming protection from possession charges under Robinson, mainly endorsed the narrow view that Robinson only protected people from status crimes, but legal scholars and some appellate courts disagreed; the Fourth Circuit Court of Appeals interpreted Robinson broadly, ruling in Driver v.
-Hinnant (1966) that it protects alcoholics from being convicted of public intoxication.
+Hinnant that it protects alcoholics from being convicted of public intoxication.
 (Note: The facts of Driver are similar to the facts of Easter v.
 District of Columbia, and both courts reached the same conclusion; but in Easter, the D.C.
 Circuit ruled based on the defendant's mens rea, which is a common law principle.
-Driver cited Robinson, which is based on the Eighth Amendment's prohibition against "cruel and unusual punishments".)
+Driver cited both mens rea and Robinson, which is based on the Eighth Amendment's prohibition against "cruel and unusual punishments".)

 Looking to resolve the conflict, the Supreme Court upheld the conviction of an alcoholic for public intoxication in Powell v.
-Texas (1968) in a 5–4 vote, but they could not agree on a rationale; four justices upheld the conviction because they agreed with the narrow view that Robinson does not protect acts compelled by addiction.
-However, Justice Byron White agreed on different grounds, taking the broad view that Robinson does protect acts compelled by addiction but arguing that public intoxication is not compelled by alcoholism.
+Texas in a 5–4 vote, but they could not agree on a rationale; four justices upheld the conviction because they agreed with the narrow view that Robinson does not protect acts compelled by addiction.
+They also were reticent about creating substantive criminal law out of the Constitution, encouraging defendants to instead raise mens rea and necessity defenses in state courts.
+Justice Byron White provided the fifth vote on a different rationale; he took the broad view that Robinson does protect acts compelled by addiction, but he argued that public intoxication is not compelled by alcoholism.
 The Court's failure to reach a consensus added complexity and confusion to the debate over Robinson, rather than clarifying it.
+David Robinson Jr., who represented Texas before the Supreme Court in Powell v.
+Texas, argued in the American Journal of Criminal Law that if Powell had been decided differently, it would have "almost surely" changed the eventual outcome in Moore.